belmix/SPOOL/README.md

 #### Upgrading
-When updating Cryptocurrency Pool Server to the latest version it's important to not only `git pull` the latest from this repo, but to also update the `cryptocurrency-stratum-pool` and `node-multi-hashing` modules, and any config files that may have been changed.
+When updating Cryptocurrency Pool Server to the latest version it's important to not only `git pull` the latest from this repo, but to also update the `stratum-pool` and `node-multi-hashing` modules, and any config files that may have been changed.
 * Inside your server directory (where the init.js script is) do `git pull` to get the latest code.
 * Remove the dependenices by deleting the `node_modules` directory with `rm -r node_modules`.
 * Run `npm install` to force updating/reinstalling of the dependencies.